kev0960/ModooCode/md/inst/cpuid.md

 |-----------------------------------|--------------------------------------------|
 ||Processor Extended State Enumeration Sub-leaves (EAX = 0DH, ECX = n, n > 1)|
 |0DH|###     NOTES:
-\newline{}\newline{}Leaf 0DH output depends on the initial value in ECX. \newline{}     Each sub-leaf index (starting at position 2) is supported if it corresponds to a supported bit in either the XCR0 register or the IA32_XSS MSR.\newline{}     * If ECX contains an invalid sub-leaf index, EAX/EBX/ECX/EDX return 0.
+\newline{}\newline{}Leaf 0DH output depends on the initial value in ECX. \newline{}     Each sub-leaf index (starting at position 2) is supported if it corresponds to a supported bit in either the XCR0 register or the IA32_XSS MSR.\newline{}     \htmlonly{*} If ECX contains an invalid sub-leaf index, EAX/EBX/ECX/EDX return 0.
 Sub-leaf n (0  " n  " 31) is invalid if sub-leaf 0 returns 0 in EAX[n] and sub-leaf 1 returns 0 in ECX[n].
-Sub-leaf n (32 "  n "  63) is invalid if sub-leaf 0 returns 0 in EDX[n-32] and sub-leaf 1 returns 0 in EDX[n-32].\newline{}EAX Bits 31 - 0: The size in bytes (from the offset specified in EBX) of the save area for an extended state feature associated with a valid sub-leaf index, n.\newline{}EBX Bits 31 - 0: The offset in bytes of this extended state component's save area from the beginning of the XSAVE/XRSTOR area.This field reports 0 if the sub-leaf index, n, does not map to a valid bit in the XCR0 register*.\newline{}ECX Bit 00 is set if the bit n (corresponding to the sub-leaf index) is supported in the IA32_XSS MSR; it is clear if bit n is instead supported in XCR0.Bit 01 is set if, when the compacted format of an XSAVE area is used, this extended state component located on the next 64-byte boundary following the preceding state component (otherwise, it is located immediately following the preceding state component).Bits 31 - 02 are reserved.This field reports 0 if the sub-leaf index, n, is invalid*.\newline{}EDX This field reports 0 if the sub-leaf index, n, is invalid*; otherwise it is reserved.|
+Sub-leaf n (32 "  n "  63) is invalid if sub-leaf 0 returns 0 in EDX[n-32] and sub-leaf 1 returns 0 in EDX[n-32].\newline{}EAX Bits 31 - 0: The size in bytes (from the offset specified in EBX) of the save area for an extended state feature associated with a valid sub-leaf index, n.\newline{}EBX Bits 31 - 0: The offset in bytes of this extended state component's save area from the beginning of the XSAVE/XRSTOR area.This field reports 0 if the sub-leaf index, n, does not map to a valid bit in the XCR0 register\htmlonly{*}.\newline{}ECX Bit 00 is set if the bit n (corresponding to the sub-leaf index) is supported in the IA32_XSS MSR; it is clear if bit n is instead supported in XCR0.Bit 01 is set if, when the compacted format of an XSAVE area is used, this extended state component located on the next 64-byte boundary following the preceding state component (otherwise, it is located immediately following the preceding state component).Bits 31 - 02 are reserved.This field reports 0 if the sub-leaf index, n, is invalid\htmlonly{*}.\newline{}EDX This field reports 0 if the sub-leaf index, n, is invalid\htmlonly{*}; otherwise it is reserved.|
 ||Intel Resource Director Technology (Intel RDT) Monitoring Enumeration Sub-leaf (EAX = 0FH, ECX = 0)|
 |0FH|###     NOTES:
 \newline{}\newline{}Leaf 0FH output depends on the initial value in ECX. \newline{}     Sub-leaf index 0 reports valid resource type starting at bit position 1 of EDX.\newline{}EAX Reserved.\newline{}EBX Bits 31 - 00: Maximum range (zero-based) of RMID within this physical processor of all types.\newline{}ECX Reserved.\newline{}EDX Bit 00: Reserved.Bit 01: Supports L3 Cache Intel RDT Monitoring if 1.Bits 31 - 02: Reserved.|